Study Trip to the Netherlands, 29-30 April 2025

 At NESO, most of the learning takes place in a practical environment – teaching is done in small groups, and it is believed that making mistakes is part of learning.
 For example, in toilet cleaning training, 7 toilets are cleaned consecutively – in each subsequent one, mistakes made in the previous one are corrected.
 This approach could also be applied in Estonia to increase learners’ practical awareness and sense of responsibility.

-What can we share in Estonia?
+What can we bring to Estonia?

-Artikli autor: Tiina Matsi
+Author: Tiina Matsi

-Artikli autor: Tiina Matsi
+Author: Tiina Matsi